-- Function as the executive body of the Faculty and guide the activities of the General Faculty, the Academic Faculty, their representative bodies, and their committees, develop ways of communicating and implementing decisions, formulate plans for consideration of both immediate issues and continuing concerns, and serve, through its Chair, as official spokesperson on actions taken by the Faculty. - Coordinate the activities of all Standing Committees, receive their reports, transmit them with recommendations to the appropriate body for action, and then forward the results of actions through administrative channels for implementation. - Take whatever action is deemed necessary between meetings of the General Faculty, the Academic Faculty, or their representative bodies on emergency matters within the jurisdiction of these bodies. - Plan the programs for the General Faculty, Academic Faculty, General Faculty Assembly, and Academic Senate, and establish the agenda for each meeting.
-The agenda shall include Standing Committee reports, presentation of issues for consideration and possible action, items suggested by the President, and items raised from the floor. - Determine whether to designate positions or persons, not specifically identified by the Handbook, as members of the General Faculty. - Actions taken by the Executive Board shall be posted online for viewing by the Faculty of the Institute.
+• Function as the executive body of the Faculty and guide the activities of the Faculty, their representative bodies, and their committees; develop ways of communicating and implementing decisions; formulate plans for consideration of both immediate issues and continuing concerns; and serve, through its Chair, as official spokesperson on actions taken by the Faculty.

+- Coordinate the activities of all Standing Committees, receive their reports, transmit them with recommendations to the appropriate body for action, and then forward the results of actions through administrative channels for implementation. - Take whatever action is deemed necessary between meetings of the Academic Faculty, the Research Faculty, or their representative bodies on time-sensitive matters within the jurisdiction of these bodies.
+If the action is exclusively within the jurisdiction of the Academic Faculty or of the Research Faculty, then only members of the Faculty Executive Board from that Faculty are eligible to vote in considering that action, and a quorum for that vote is a majority of the elected members of that component of the Faculty. - Plan the programs for the Faculty bodies, and establish the agenda for each meeting.
+The agenda shall include Standing Committee reports, presentation of issues for consideration and possible action, items suggested by the President, and items raised from the floor. - Determine whether to add or subtract from the list of job titles designated as members of the Academic Faculty or the Research Faculty. - Actions taken by the Faculty Executive Board shall be posted online for viewing by the Faculty of the Institute.